-A good idea is to have a constant light and a flashing one (one of each type at the front and rear) to help catch the eye and make sure everyone knows where you are.
+A good idea is to have a constant light and a flashing one (one of each type at the front and rear) to help catch the eye and make sure everyone else on the road knows where you are.

 3. Consider the time

 There’s nothing worse than being out in the dark and having your batteries run out.
-If you’re not prepared, it can either mean a taxi ride or a very long walk.
+If you’re not prepared, it can either mean a taxi ride or a very long walk home.

-Before you set off, check that your lights have enough battery life to last as long as you’re planning to go out – you never know when you might have to stop for a puncture or diversion.
+Before you set off, check that your lights have enough battery life to at least last your journey (more is better – you never know when you might have to stop for a puncture or diversion).

 As a backup, carry some extra small lights, just in case.
 They don’t take up much room and can really get you out of a pinch.

 4. Go the extra mile

 Once you’ve got your front and rear lights sorted, have a think about other ways you can be seen.
 How about from the side?
 Use some reflective tape, tyres with reflective sidewalls or lights that shine to the side to help out here.